As Nietzsche once said – “we have art in order not to die from the truth.”

 For example: most photographers will take photos of the main event: the speakers, the cutting of the ribbon, and the famous people attending the event.
 You can spice things up by taking note, with your camera, of the outside of the building, the unique decorations, the audience, and other things that go unnoticed in the noise and colour of the event.

-- Capture the spirit of your city.
 There are a lot of ways to do this.
 Naturally, you can take photos of local buildings and tourist spots from different angles and perspectives.
 This is generally about capturing what it feels like to be in your city.
 You can take photos of an old lady selling vegetables at the local farmer’s market.
-Or a kid’s hand is reaching out for an ice cream cone.
-Convey the unique feel of your city, and with a little retouching service, your photos will get noticed.
+Convey the unique feel of your city, and with a little image retouching service, your photos will get noticed.

 Following these steps, your portfolio will be even more attractive and stunning.
 More importantly, it will show how you convey what a local area feels like through your photos.